 We want to work together with you so that you receive the best healthcare possible.

-To be treated fairly, with dignity and respect.
+to be treated fairly, with dignity and respect

-To make your own decisions about your care and treatment.
+to make your own decisions about your care and treatment

-To be able to change your mind about aspects of your care.
+to be able to change your mind about aspects of your care

-To be asked for your consent (verbal or written) before we carry out any treatment or procedure.
-(Note, we may take into account the views of your family or whanau if you are not able to communicate with us).
+to be asked for your consent (verbal or written) before we carry out any treatment or procedure.
+(We may take into account the views of your family or whānau if you are not able to communicate with us)

-To have your cultural needs respected.
+to have your cultural needs respected

-To be communicated with in a way that you understand.
-To be offered an interpreter, if necessary.
+to be communicated with in a way that you understand.
+To be offered an interpreter, if necessary

-To have all treatments, tests or procedures clearly explained to you.
+to have all treatments, tests or procedures clearly explained to you

-To have your personal information kept confidential.
+to have your personal information kept confidential

-To have a family member or support person accompany you (for safety reasons this may not always be possible).
+to have a family member or support person accompany you (for safety reasons this may not always be possible).

 These rights are based on the Code of Health and Disability Consumer’s Rights.
-A full copy of these rights is available on the Health and Disability Commissioner’s website()
+A full copy of these rights is available from the Health and Disability Commissioner.()

 For printable PDF versions of Your Rights patient brochures click below: